ksorv/sauravk.vision/src/posts/learn-css-in-10-minutes-or-less.md

 */
 ```

 That's about it for CSS.

-Now, Let's talk about it, As I kind of know you're disturbed by the fact that this post has nothing.
+Now, Let's talk about it, As I kind of know you're docsurbed by the fact that this post has nothing.

 Actually, CSS is just a set of rules that you'll remember with time and if you can't get them in your memory, There is no problem Cause When you use them, You'll get used to them. **Or You can Google them, Anytime you want.**